 - Clarify things with open questions.

 - The person may have mentioned several issues, therefore, focusing on one at a time might be the best path.
-For example, picking the ones you feel you’re more able to support them with or one’s most relevant to helping them cope with work.
+For example, pick the ones you feel you’re more able to support them with or one’s most relevant to helping them cope with work.

 - Summarising the person’s story is basically a long way of paraphrasing but shows you’re listening.
 This is especially good, as the conversation may be coming to a close.